 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: □TNWs: # linear feet # width (ft), Or, # acres. ☐Wetlands adjacent to TNWs: # acres.
-2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: ⊠Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Check all that apply and provide size estimates in review area:

+☐TNWs: linear feet width (ft)), Or, acres.

+☐Wetlands adjacent to TNWs : acres.

+2. RPWs that flow directly or indirectly into TNWs.

+☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): ☐ Tributary waters: # linear feet # width (ft). ☐Other non-wetland waters: # acres.
+Provide rationale indicating that tributaries that tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) flows seasonally: , Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Other non-wetland waters: acres.
 Identify type(s) of waters: 3.
-Non-RPWs 8 that flow directly or indirectly into TNWs. □ Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+Non-RPWs 8 that flow directly or indirectly into TNWs.
+Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus we a TNW is jurisdictional.
+Data supporting this conclusion is provided at Section III.C. ∕ith Provide estimates for jurisdictional waters within the review area (check all that apply): □Tributary waters: linear feet width (ft). □Other non-wetland waters: acres.
+Identify type(s) of waters: 4.
+Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.
+Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.
+Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Provide data and ration indicating that tributary is perennial in Section III.D.2, above.
+Provide rationale indicating that wetland is directly abutting an RPW: ale ☐Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
+Provide rationale indicating that wetlat is directly abutting an RPW: - Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs. \[Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: # linear feet # width (ft).
-Other non-wetland waters: # acres.
-Identify type(s) of waters: 4.
-Wetlands directly abutting an RPW that flow directly or indirectly into TNWs. ☐ Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.
+Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
+Wetlands adjacent to such waters and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+Data supporting this conclusion is provided at Section III.C.
+Provide estimates for jurisdictional wetlands in the review area: acres.
+7. Impoundments of jurisdictional waters.
+9 As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional. □Demonstrate that impoundment was created from "waters of the U.S.," or □Demonstrate that water meets the criteria for one of the categories presented above (1-6), or □Demonstrate that water is isolated with a nexus to commerce (see E below).

-8 See Footnote #3.
+8 See Footnote 3.